frankframework/frank-manual/docs/source/advancedDevelopment/integrationPatterns/onlyOnce.rst

 ..
 NOTE::

    If table IBISSTORE is created, it appears in the database referenced by ``jdbc.datasource.default``.
-If that property does not have its default value, then table IBISSTORE does not appear in the database with JNDI name ``jdbc/${instance.name.lc}``.
-In that case it appears in the database with the JNDI name that is the value of property ``jdbc.datasource.default``.
+If that property does not have its default value, then table IBISSTORE does not appear in the database with name ``jdbc/${instance.name.lc}``.
+In that case it appears in the database with the name that is the value of property ``jdbc.datasource.default``.

 The receiver can be changed to expect a correlation id that is extracted from the incoming message, instead of a message id.
 The changes shown below modify ``Configuration.xml`` to process a message only if the extracted correlation id has not been seen before: